aws-powertools/powertools-lambda-typescript/docs/features/parser.md

 ### Compatibility with `@types/aws-lambda`

-The package `@types/aws-lambda` is a popular project that contains type definitions for many AWS service event invocations, support for these types is provided as best effort.
+The package `@types/aws-lambda` is a popular project that contains type definitions for many AWS service event invocations, support for these types is provided on a best effort basis.

 We recommend to use the types provided by the Parser utility under `@aws-powertools/parser/types` when using the built-in schemas and envelopes, as they are more inferred directly from the Zod schemas and are more accurate.